gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 depend on a file that no longer exists.
 Such tools include ``gprbuild``, ``gnatmake``, and ``gnatcheck``.

 By default, configuration pragma files are stored by their absolute paths in ALI files.
-You can use the :switch:`-gnateb` switch in order to store them by their basename instead.
+You can use the :switch:`-gnateb` switch to request they be stored instead by just their basename.

-If you are using project file, a separate mechanism is provided using project attributes.
+If you are using project file, they provide a separate mechanism using project attributes.

 .. --Comment